Toys 'R' Us

 Toys'R'Us, Inc. operated as a public company from 1978 until July 2005.
 At that time, an investment group consisting of affiliates of Bain Capital Partners LLC, Kohlberg Kravis Roberts & Co.
 (KKR) and Vornado Realty Trust completed an acquisition of Toys'R'Us, Inc. for $6.6 billion.
 Each of the investors owns an equal stake.
 The company filed for bankruptcy in 2017 and was later acquired by Tru Kids Brands.

-owns 33% of Toys"R"Us Inc
+owns 100% of Toys 'R' Us Inc

-owns 33% of Toys"R"Us Inc
+owns 51% of Tru Kids Brands Inc

 This 2006 investigative report by China Labour Watch reveals Toys"R"Us toys are made in a sweatshop in China, where women are routinely forced to work seven days and 94 Â½ hours a week, for wages of just 51 Â½ cents an hour, $4.13 a day.
 [Listed under information due to age of report]

 This 2007 investigative report into a Chinese sweatshop reveals how workers are: cheated of 40% of their wages, illegally forced to work overtime, set gruelling production pace, routinely handling dangerous chemicals, and verbally abused.
 Their customers include Speedo, Toys 'R' Us and Carrefour.
 [Listed under Information due to age of report]